 Providing enrichment to your cat throughout their day can also reduce their stress.
 This includes having plenty of opportunities to climb, look out windows and chase toys.
 Some cats enjoy learning too, and trick training (like giving a high-five or fetching and bringing back a toy) can not only provide hours of fun, but it can also be used as part of a new routine to offer reassurance.

 Lastly, be patient.
 As your cat transitions to the new routine, let them set the pace.
 It could take a few weeks before new patterns are established and they feel completely comfortable again.

 When to Try Support

-If your cat doesn’t seem to be adjusting, you may want to consider pheromones, such as FELIWAY Optimum, which is clinically proven to help cats stay serene in times of stress.
+If your cat doesn’t seem to be adjusting, you may want to consider pheromones, such as FELIWAY Optimum, which is vet recommended to help cats stay serene in times of stress.

 Should I try medication?

 Supplements or over-the-counter remedies may also help calm your kitty, but always check with your veterinarian first.
 Prescription anti-anxiety medications from your veterinarian are also an option, if more profound support is needed to help your cat adjust.
 Keep in mind that any of these supportive options should be used in combination with environmental or behavior modification strategies for the best effect.

 Life is full of transitions, and our cats must go through those with us.
 You have an opportunity to provide them comfort through routine and predictability.
 In turn, you’ll receive years of purrs and happy meows.